Data developments

 More information is available in: Methodological News, December Quarter 2024.

-A child-level composite indicator relevant to social, economic and wellbeing outcomes
+An experimental child-level indicator relevant to social, economic and wellbeing outcomes

-The ABS will produce an experimental child-level composite indicator relevant to social, economic and wellbeing outcomes to illustrate the potential of the Life Course Dataset to inform on issues relating to entrenched disadvantage.
+The ABS will produce an experimental child-level indicator relevant to social, economic and wellbeing outcomes to illustrate the potential of the Life Course Dataset to inform on issues relating to disadvantage.

-The Life Course Dataset offers a unique opportunity to develop the composite indicator because most data within it is updated frequently, it covers many domains and has a longitudinal scope.
-The composite indicator will be produced in annual snapshots that cover the early years of a child’s life from 0 to 14 years of age.
+The Life Course Dataset offers a unique opportunity to develop an experimental indicator – specifically, most data within the dataset is updated frequently, covers many domains and is longitudinal in nature.
+If feasible the experimental indicator will be produced for each year from 2006 – 2021, covering children.
 It will include domains relevant to a child’s experiences, like economic resources, living standards, and participation in educational opportunities.

-LCDI researchers can request access to the child-level composite indicator from mid-2026.
-The ABS will also publish statistics based on the child-level composite indicator as part of the ABS statistical program
+LCDI researchers can request access to the child-level indicator from mid-2026.
+The ABS will also publish statistics based on the child-level indicator as part of the ABS statistical program

 Creating PLIDA Core Relationships and Core Locations modules